ActiveState/go-ansi/README.md

 After cloning this repo or downloading the code, you'll need to ensure that any required dependencies are installed.

+First, you will need a version of the Go programming language installed.
+You can of course download [ActiveGo](https://www.activestate.com/activego/downloads) for your preferred platform.

 This package uses [github.com/nfnt/resize](https://github.com/nfnt/resize).
 You can either manually place this within the `vendor` folder, or use a dependency management package.